vasanth-z/LINUX_CHALLENGES/Challenge_12.md

 Learn to use the `ping` command to test network connectivity and measure the round-trip time to a remote host.
 This is the first and most common tool for troubleshooting basic network issues.

 ---
+### Explanation:

+In the command ping -c 4 google.com, the 4 is a number that tells the ping command how many packets to send.

+Here's a breakdown:

+ping: The main command.

+`-c`: This is a command-line option or "flag".
+It stands for "count".

+`4`: This is the value for the `-c` option.
+It specifies that ping should send exactly 4 ICMP (Internet Control Message Protocol) packets to the destination.

 ### 🧪 Steps: